 What is braincare?

-Why braincare needs to be on your radar, and 10 simple habits to build it into your life.
+Why braincare needs to be on your radar, and 5 simple braincare behaviours to build into your life.

 You probably already invest a lot of time and energy into your skincare, healthcare, and haircare; researching, perfecting your routine and finding out what works best for you.
 But, what about your braincare?

-It started to really bug us that somewhere in the shuffle, our brains were being forgotten about.
-Why we were prioritising what’s on our heads, over what’s in our heads?
+It started to bug us that somewhere in the shuffle, our brains were being forgotten about.
+Why were we prioritising what’s on our heads, over what’s in our heads?

-So.
-We coined the term braincare.
-The premise is pretty simple, braincare covers all the actions and behaviours that contribute to a healthy brain.
-Primarily this entails the right nutrition, but, a healthy brain is a 360 thing, so braincare also covers breath, hydration, mindfulness, rest, movement, compassion, learning, digital diet, and self-care.
+So, braincare, simply, is all of the actions and behaviours that contribute to a healthy brain.
+This means the right nutrition, but a healthy brain is a 360º thing, so braincare also covers everything from sleep to continuous learning.

 Why braincare matters

-So, how well-cared-for your brain is, governs how well it can do its job; to take care of you.
+So how we care for our brains governs how well it can do its job—taking care of us.

-A healthy brain essentially keeps you at your best, for as long as possible.
+A healthy brain keeps you at your best, feeling healthy, for as long as possible.
 In real talk, that means: